nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Nov 10 2021)
+### Joke of the day (Thu Nov 11 2021)
 <!-- joke -->
->Chuck Norris doesn't need sudo, he just types 'Chuck Norris' before his commands.
+>In the movie 'The Matrix', Chuck Norris is the Matrix.
+If you pay close attention in the green 'falling code' scenes, you can make out the faint texture of his beard.
 <!-- /joke -->

-*Last update: Wed, 10 Nov 2021 00:26:53 GMT*
+*Last update: Thu, 11 Nov 2021 00:27:07 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)